 SEO Ranking Factors – Search Accomplishment

-For the better part of 2017, the marketing team at SEOteric has been talking about SEO and helping people to learn more about SEO skills such as site engagement, bounce rates, and click-through rates as it relates to ranking factors.
+For the better part of 2017, the marketing team at SEOteric has been talking about SEO and helping people to learn more about seo terms and skills such as site engagement, bounce rates, and click-through rates as it relates to ranking factors.
 We have been seeing stronger correlations between good user metrics and rankings.
 We half jokingly said this must be tied to Google’s Rankbrain engine (the artificial intelligence learning engine).
 Google famously admitted that they weren’t sure exactly what Rankbrain was doing.
 The also said that the 3 main ranking factors are content, links, and Rankbrain.
 If Rankbrain was learning how to best match searcher intent with results (as it was supposed to), then it is reasonable to assume that it is learning how users interact with sites, and rewarding sites with good engagement and higher chances of search accomplishment.
 Whether this is evidence of Rankbrain or not, we are certainly seeing the impact of engagement on rankings.

 Moz published a WhiteBoard Friday video about a potentially new ranking signal called “search accomplishment” which is exactly what we had been attempting to define.
 Search Accomplishment is where a user gets what they needed and intended to from a search.
 That could be finding a doctor, ordering a replacement part, finding local restaurants, getting store hours, or searching for real estate.
 As users interact with a website from search results, Google (and potentially Rankbrain) is able to see a site’s engagement metrics like click-through rate, bounce rate, and other factors, and if it sees a pattern develop, it should be able to react accordingly.